Ankit-Jaiswal/ParMizar/README.md

 # ParMizar
-A parser in scala for MIzar Language (http://mizar.org/language/) using Parboiled2
+A parser in scala for Mizar Language (http://mizar.org/language/) using Parboiled2